Lunch lady

-Lunch lady, in Canada and the US, is a term for a woman who cooks and serves food in a school cafeteria.
+Lunch lady, in Canada and the United States, is a term for a staff member or contractor, often a woman, who cooks or serves food in a school cafeteria or canteen.
 The equivalent term in the United Kingdom is dinner lady.
-The role is also sometimes known as cafeteria lady.
-Sometimes, a lunch lady also patrols the school playgrounds during lunch breaks to help maintain order.
+The role is also known as cafeteria lady, school caterer, lunchtime assistant, school meal supervisor, midday supervisor or kitchen assistant.
+Lunch ladies may also patrol the school playground during lunch breaks to help maintain order.